In Spain, asparagus lies unpicked as lockdown shuts out migrant workers

-About half of farmer Jaime Urbina's asparagus crop lies unpicked in his fields in central Spain as border closures to curb the coronavirus block Eastern European seasonal labourers.
+About half of farmer Jaime Urbina's asparagus crop lies unpicked in his fields in central Spain as border closures to curb the coronavirus block Eastern European seasonal laborers.

-In a muddy field, labourers bend to cut the green spears with a long curved knife.
-They place the asparagus in plastic boxes that are collected by tractor.
+In a muddy field, laborers bend to cut the green spears with a long curved knife.
+They place the asparagus in plastic boxes that are collected by a tractor.
 The vegetable is then brought to the warehouse and bundled ready for sale.
-In the packing shed is Elena Garcia, a self-employed beautician who worked in a hairdresser's until losing her job due to the lockdown.
+In the packing, the shed is Elena Garcia, a self-employed beautician who worked in a hairdresser until losing her job due to the lockdown.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)